Block-Hosting-Development/ChatPix/SECURITY.md

 ## Reporting a Vulnerability

 Use this section to tell people how to report a vulnerability.
+You can also go to our discord server (https://discord.gg/2ZExt228Vz ) and open a ticket.

-Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.
+We anounce in our discord server Security Policy updates.